Operations Support Specialist

 - First United Methodist Church of Prattville, Member

 Jessica is a native of Calhoun County, Alabama.
 She got her start writing and managing grants while working in the Alabama Governor’s Office of Faith-based and Community Initiatives.
-During her time there, she managed several statewide initiatives including Alabama Communities for Education, a high school dropout prevention program, and the Alabama Strengthening Communities Project, which was recognized nationally for best practices in grant management.
-Jessica lives in Alabama with her three children.
+During her time there, she managed several statewide initiatives including Alabama Communities for Education, a high school dropout prevention program, and the Alabama Strengthening Communities Project, which was recognized nationally for best practices in grant management. essica lives in Alabama with her husband, three children, and two fur babies.

 GWENDOLYN WILLIS-DARPOH